jonathanezeugo/web-scraping-challenge/README.md

 <img src="/Images/mission_to_mars.png">

-Here are the Mars facts obtained from the websites:
+The summarized facts about Mars from the scrapped website is seen in the table below:

 <img src="/Images/Mars_Facts.PNG">